gleam-lang/website/_posts/2024-07-09-auto-imports-and-tolerant-expressions.md

 ## Import cycles diagnostics

-The language server protocol has a way for servers to send messages to the client to be displayed to user.
+The language server protocol has a way for servers to send messages to the client to be displayed to the user.
 However, one newer editor that is very popular with Gleam programmers doesn't support this API yet, so any project errors sent this way wouldn't be displayed to the programmer.